oktopriima/flip/README.md

 go build
 ```
-after  `go build` command execute, there's an executeable file.
+after  `go build` command execute, there's an executable file.
-you can just run the executeable file, and then open your browser and access [http://localhost:5000](http://localhost:5000)
+you can just run the executable file, and then open your browser and access [http://localhost:5000](http://localhost:5000)